michal-h21/make4ht/README.md

     filter_settings "joincharacters" { charclasses = { span=true, mn = true}}

-## The `mathjaxnode` filter {#mathjaxsettings}
+## The `mjcli` filter and extension {#mathjaxsettings}

+`mjcli` detects whether to use MathML or \LaTeX\ input by use of the `mathjax` option for `make4ht`.
+By default, it uses MathML. \LaTeX\ input can be required using:

+    make4ht -f html5+mjcli filename.tex "mathjax"

+### Available settings

 options

-:  command line options for the `mjpage` command.
-Default value is `--output CommonHTML`
+:  command line options for the `mjcli` command.

 Example

-    filter_settings "mathjaxnode" {
+    filter_settings "mjcli" {
-      options="--output SVG --font Neo-Euler"
+      options="--svg"
     }

 cssfilename

-:  the `mjpage` command puts some CSS code into the HTML pages. `mathjaxnode` extracts this information and saves it to a standalone CSS file.
-Default CSS filename is `mathjax-chtml.css`
+:  the `mjcli` command puts some CSS code into the HTML pages.
+The `mjcli` filter extracts this information and saves it to a standalone CSS file.
+Default name of this CSS file is `${input}-mathjax.css`

 fontdir

 :  directory with MathJax font files.
 This option enables the use of local fonts, which is useful in the conversion to ePub, for example.
 The font directory should be sub-directory of the current directory.
-Only TeX font is supported at the moment.
+Only \TeX\ font is supported at the moment.

 Example

-    filter_settings "mathjaxnode" {
+    filter_settings "mjcli" {
       fontdir="fonts/TeX/woff/"
     }